 To ensure the best possible protection against WordPress vulnerabilities, follow these steps:

-It’s important to understand that no matter how diligently you stay current with updates, there will always be some level of risk associated with running an online platform like WordPress.
+It’s important to understand that no matter how diligently you stay current with updates, running an online platform like WordPress will always involve some level of risk.

-However, by following these guidelines along with other recommended security practices (such as implementing strong passwords), you’ll significantly reduce this risk and keep your site safe from most common attacks.
+However, following these guidelines and other recommended security practices (such as implementing strong passwords) ‘ll significantly reduce this risk and keep your site safe from most common attacks.

 As we proceed further into our discussion about fortifying WordPress sites’ defenses, our next topic will cover utilizing security plugins – an indispensable toolset designed specifically to bolster overall protection levels substantially!